jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * No direct commercial backing, instead run by a non-profit foundation.
 * Legally prohibited from using the term *"Unix"* as outcome of AT&T lawsuit.
 * Board of directors are elected and drives development decisions and policies
+* Used extesnively by WhatsApp and Netflix to run their infrastructure.

-#### TrueOS
+#### Project Triedent and TrueOS

-* FreeBSD based distro with a focus on user interface and experience.
-* Provides friendly installers and package managers for users on top of existing FreeBSD installation
-* Created new Lightweight desktop environment called [Lumina](http://lumina-desktop.org/)
 * Project started by Kris Moore who has been a FreeBSD developer
-* Project was recently renamed [TrueOS](https://www.trueos.org/ "TrueOS")
+* Comes with a new Lightweight desktop environment called [Lumina](http://lumina-desktop.org/)
+* Strives to make FreeBSD more user friendy (more Linux like)

 #### DragonFly BSD